Category Archives: Holy Days

 At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on him.
 And a voice from heaven said, “This is my Son, whom I love; with him I am well pleased.”

 1. The magi rejoice when they see the star and worship Jesus to whom the star leads.
 They present gifts to God, who is revealed, born in the baby.
-God is with us in our bodies.
+God is with us in our bodies, in our life and death.

-2. When Jesus is baptized and John the Baptist reports hearing the voice of God naming Jesus as his own Son.
-Jesus is public revealed as God with us.
-God is with us in our sin.
+2. When Jesus is baptized, John the Baptist reports hearing the voice of God naming Jesus as his own Son.
+Jesus is publicly revealed as God with us.
+God is with us in our sin and in our history.

 In the history of the church, the holy day called Epiphany went two routes.
 As the church became separated during the turbulent time after the fall of the western Roman Empire in the late 400’s, the churches in the eastern and western parts of the Mediterranean developed separate identities.
 You can trace them through the Eastern “Orthodox” churches and the Roman “Catholic” church.
 In the Roman Catholic Church, Epiphany is usually celebrated on the Sunday between January 2-8.
 If you want to follow the traditional twelve days of Christmas, you celebrate it on January 6.
 The orthodox Churches have the same idea but on different days.